Australia Week Festival ends celebrating Women in Leadership and Conservation

 The 2017 Australia Awardees honoured at the Welcome Reception of the new High Commissioner

-The 2017 Mauritian Australia Awardees of Australian Government Masters and Short-term (short course awards) scholarships took centre stage at the welcome reception of the new Australian High Commissioner, HE Ms Jenny Dee today.
+The 2017 Mauritian Australia Awardees of Australian Government Masters and Short-term (short course awards) scholarships took centre stage at the welcome reception of the new Australian High Commissioner, HE Ms Jenny Dee on 21 September 2017.

 This year, 3 Masters and 10 Short-term scholarships (short course awards) were awarded to Mauritian professionals to study a wide range of courses including public policy and management, ocean governance and sustainable fisheries, agribusiness, public private infrastructure partnerships, trade policy and negotiations and mineral and energy economics.

 Since the launching of the Australia Awards program in 2011, 128 scholarships have been awarded to professionals in the public and private sector in Mauritius.

 Ms Dee noted the high quality of Mauritian applicants for the Australia Awards, who had competed against candidates from across Africa.
 “Australia is committed to continuing to partner with Mauritius in building capacity in priority areas and supporting reforms within departments and institutions.
 Through the Australia Awards program, skills and expertise are shared with awardees across Africa, supporting them to contribute to the socio-economic development of their countries on return”, said the High Commissioner.